www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

 1. Improve echo output and make it nice, for a certain setting.
 ### Current Tasks
 1. Implement testing:
-   1. Fix Gitlab-Runner Test and ensure that test failures are automatically found, which is currently not the case.
    1. Use [toolbox](https://github.com/containers/toolbox).
       1. https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/
       1. https://fedoramagazine.org/a-quick-introduction-to-toolbox-on-fedora/